San Diego Trolley

 How Much Does It Cost to Ride the San Diego Trolley

 The San Diego Trolley is a very affordable way to get around town.
 One-way fares are $2.50 for adults and kids and $1.25 for senior, disabled, and Medicare customers.
-There is also a $2 fee for purchasing a new Compass card.
+There is also a $2 fee for purchasing a new Pronto card.

 Local Tips